pydio/pydio-doc-admin-guide/2_running_cells_in_production/1_os_specific_guides/6_docker.md

 For users of the Sync desktop client you must configure and expose the gRPC port.

-- Set this environment variable upon when starting your container with a port of your choosing, `PYDIO_GRPC_EXTERNAL=<port>`.
+- Set this environment variable when starting your container with a port of your choosing, `PYDIO_GRPC_EXTERNAL=<port>`.
 - then make sure to expose the port.

 Example: